QEIIMC Campus - Stakeholder Consultations

 Perth City Council

 The QEIIMC Campus is situated within the City of Perth local council.
 The project team should liaise directly with the City of Perth for any development licences and approvals.
+The Trust Project Director signs off on all Council permits as the landowner.

 St John Ambulance